Odometer Rollback: How to Spot and Prevent Odometer Fraud

 Imagine if a company is preparing to auction off old company cars, and an employee has their eye on the vehicle they regularly drive.
 With the availability of OBD tools, the employee can easily roll forward the car’s mileage to purchase it at a significantly lower price.

-While these cases are hypothetical, they could very easily happen, putting your company on the downward course with the authorities.
-This begs the question, how can you prevent rogue employees from rolling back vehicle mileage?
-It may be tricky to accomplish, but you can give automatic mileage tracking tools a shot.
+So, how can you prevent rogue employees from rolling back vehicle mileage?
+It may be tricky to accomplish, but you can give Timeero’s mileage tracking tool a shot.

-The Solution: Record Mileage Accurately With Mileage Tracking Apps
+Record Mileage Accurately With Mileage Tracking Apps

 The best mileage tracking apps, such as Timeero, generate mileage records that are difficult to dispute.
 Using a mileage tracking app helps prevent odometer fraud while also streamlining employee reimbursement.